ramcandrews/intro-html/README.md

 ## I will start commiting code from one of my websites

 ## Trippy Perlin
-The back ground of this website is a javascript visualization.
+The background fill on this website is a javascript visualization.
 It is drawn in a canvas element.
 All of the javascript is inline.
-Inline javascript is supposed to streamline pageload times.
+Inline javascript is supposed to streamline pageload times by eleminating extra page load requets.
 Two scripts are embedded in the HTML.
-In the <HEAD> tag, is an original perlin script, it is called on by the trippy perlin script, embedded at the end of the HTML file.
+In the <HEAD> tag, is the original perlin script, it is called on by the trippy perlin script embedded at the end of the HTML file.
+I am still playing around with the parameters to make it looks just right.

+In the future I would like to have it match/mimic some deep learning algorithms.

 credit: Trippy Perlin by David A. https://codepen.io/meodai